 “Please?
 It would mean so much to me.
 You can take a day off, can’t you?”

 She pressed her lips together.
 “All right.”
-Her hands clasped and unclasped, she tapped the counter lightly.
 For a moment, she looked like she would say more, keep trying.
 “I just really think you should get out there more.
 Live.
 Just think about it.”

 That Sunday, the television screamed a different kind of news.
 Barb’s march in Manhattan had gone horribly wrong.
-Initially, it had been peaceful enough.
+Initially, it had been peaceful.
 But there were too many people with too much anger.
 It became a riot.
 Windows and bones shattered, one as easily as the other.
-The police had to hold people back.
+The police had tried to hold people back.
 But humans were not meant to be held back.
-Their hearts are beasts that cannot be caged when angry.

 The bottle dropped from his hands, shattered on the floor.
 Warm alcohol bled into the floorboards.
-And the world seemed to slow, go a little bit darker, and a harsh sound forced itself from his throat.
+The world slowed, and a harsh sound forced itself from his throat.
 Barbara, Barbara.
 He put his head in his hands.
-His tears made tracks on his hands, mixed with the alcohol on the floor.
+His tears made tracks on his hands.
 The news moved on, the pictures disappeared.
 They had better things to talk about.

-So Barbara Hope Bessler died then, on a television screen in an ice-cave apartment in Conseil, New York.
+So Barbara Hope Bessler died then, on a television screen in a cave-like apartment in Conseil, New York.